 Did you know that Ireland has been allocated nearly €1 billion from the Resilience and Recovery Facility?

-The RRF will make €672.5 billion in loans and grants available to support reforms and investments undertaken by Member States.
+The Recovery and Resilience Facility (RRF) is the key instrument at the heart of the NextGenerationEU initiative, which seeks to make the EU stronger and more resilient.
 The aim is to mitigate the economic and social impact of the coronavirus pandemic and make European economies and societies more sustainable, resilient and better prepared for the challenges and opportunities of the green and digital transitions.

-Download Ireland’s National Recovery and Resilience Plan 2021
+Ireland’s Recovery and Resilience Plan

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.